-If a reaction to a specific trigger is severe enough, it could interfere a person’s ability to do everyday tasks.
-People suffering from this type of disorder often avoid work or school to prevent the trigger situation.
+If a reaction to a specific trigger is severe enough, it could interfere with a person’s ability to perform everyday tasks over the long term.
+People suffering from this type of disorder will often attempt to avoid work or school to prevent exposure to a triggering situation.

 Adjustment Disorder Symptoms

 Since this disorder is based on specific triggers, symptoms may vary from person to person.
-While stress is a common occurrence in many lives, people with this type of disorder react more severely than most.
-The reaction can be severe and may last up to six months or longer. it can depend on whether or not the trigger has been removed from the person’s life.
+While stress is a common occurrence in the lives of many, people with this type of disorder react more severely than most.
+Symptoms can be severe and may last up to six months or longer, depending on various factors, such as treatment or whether the trigger has been removed from a person’s life.

 - Feelings of hopelessness.